 - Industry Position (i.e. Strong Market Leadership + Market Share vs. Disruptor)

 Using the above financial data, the agencies independently build out models to estimate the company’s credit risk, namely considerations such as:

-Generally, high credit ratings are perceived as positive signs, whereas low credit ratings signify a company at risk of default.
+While credit risk is certainly a complex topic, high credit ratings are perceived as positive signs for the most part, whereas low credit ratings signify that the underlying company (i.e. the borrower) might be at risk of default.